We gave this article a bit of attention to ensure it was still up to date. This meant making a few tweaks to our top seven chart.

 Features: Steel/aluminum frame, nickel-plated steel chain, commercial-grade seat, backlit LCD monitor, built-in workout programs, built-in workout games, transportation wheels, 500lb weight capacity

-One of the most popular rowing machines around, the Concept2 Model D takes the top spot on our list.
+One of the most popular rowing machines around, it’s no surprise to see the Concept2 Model D take a spot on this list!
 If you have any experience with rowing machines, chances are you’ve used this model before – the Model D is a mainstay at gyms and fitness clubs thanks to its top-notch performance and durability.

 This rower uses air resistance to provide adjustable tension that feels just like you’re rowing on the water.
 There’s also an impressive LCD monitor that includes built-in workout programs and games, while accurately tracking your statistics throughout your session.